Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access is via private network extensions to hubs like Dallas or Atlanta.
+Direct Cloud On-Ramps0 – as of September 2025Nearest cloud hubs are in Dallas or Atlanta; private network extensions are available.

-Tax IncentivesYesSales tax exemptions are available for qualified data center equipment purchases.
+Tax IncentivesYesSales tax exemptions are available for qualified data center equipment and software purchases.

 Network & Connectivity Ecosystem